 “Vitamin E”, is a combination term which is used for a group of eight fat soluble antioxidants.
 Among the eight fat-soluble antioxidants that come in the umbrella of vitamin E, alpha tocopherol is mainly believed to be used by the human body.
 Vitamin E blocks the yield of reactive oxygen species and play vital role to immune cell functions.

-Sources and eight variants of natural sources of Vitamin E include:
+Natural sources of Vitamin E to fight cancer include:

 - Palm oil